 Outstanding school community and academic experience.
 WGMS has improved each year.
 The administration is balanced and caring.
 The academics are great at the advanced levels.
 Parental involvement the last 5 years has resulted in an explosion in arts sports and leadership.

 Willow Glen Middle School is a public middle school in San Jose.
-The principal of Willow Glen Middle School is Mark Molina, who can be contacted at email@example.com.
-1,231 students go to Willow Glen Middle School and are mostly Asian; Hispanic; and Black, non-Hispanic.
+The principal of Willow Glen Middle School is Mark Molina and can be contacted at firstname.lastname@example.org.
+1,231 children attend Willow Glen Middle School and identify primarily as Asian; Hispanic; and Black, non-Hispanic.
 22% of the Willow Glen Middle School students are "limited in English proficiency."
 43% of the 1,231 students here get reduced lunch prices.
 The ratio of students to teachers at Willow Glen Middle School is 21:1.
 Calvary Christian Academy is one of the nearest middle schools.

 - Ceramics sculpture

 - Theater drama

 |Native Hawaiian or Other Pacific Islander||0.5%||33271%|

 |Students eligible for free or reduced-price lunch program||43%||48%|

 |Limited English proficiency||22%||27%|